 Endeavour Energy has provided written evidence of its intent to comply with its obligations under the electricity price guarantee.
-I reviewed this evidence and requested further information.
-I also sought information from the Australian Energy Regulator (AER).
+I reviewed this evidence and also sought information from the Australian Energy Regulator (AER).

 My findings with respect to each component of the electricity price guarantee are summarised below.